 Using Laser Induced Breakdown Spectroscopy, we are aiming to analyse over 4,000 shells across 5 sites to provide robust climatic models from the bottom up and in stratigraphic context with other archaeological information.

-The formal start of the project will be the 1st of February 2021 but job applications will be published in advance.
+The second phase of the project will be the 1st of February 2024 with new job applications published in advance.

 For any question related to the project, please get in touch via email or twitter (see contact details below).

 Niklas did his PhD at the University of York as part of Geoff Bailey's ERC Project DISPERSE, where he studied the mobility and subsistence strategies of coastal populations in the southern Red Sea.
 His research on the seasonal consumption of shellfish, which had led to the accumulation of over 3,000 shell middens on the Farasan Islands (Saudi Arabia), involved the analysis of oxygen isotope ratios to reconstruct past sea surface temperatures and to reveal seasons of mollusc collections.

 This research led Niklas to move to Greece on a Marie Curie fellowship at the